Postcatlab/postcat/README.md

 ## Running the code

 ```
-npm ci
+npm install
 npm start
 ```

-If you want to improve development efficiency, you can install the command-line Angular-cli officially provided by Angular to quickly generate templates such as components and services.
+If you want to improve Angular development efficiency, you can install the command-line Angular-cli officially provided by Angular to quickly generate templates such as components and services.

 ```
 npm install -g @angular/cli